Wounded Brazil presidential hopeful moved to Sao Paulo hospital

-Brazil's right-wing presidential frontrunner Jair Bolsonaro was transferred Friday to a hospital in Sao Paulo, a day after being stabbed while campaigning, a hospital official said.
+Brazil's right-wing presidential frontrunner Jair Bolsonaro was transferred to a hospital in Sao Paulo on Friday, a day after being stabbed while campaigning.

-"Patient Jair Messias Bolsonaro recently left... and went to the Albert Einstein hospital," a spokeswoman for the Santa Casa de Juiz de Fora hospital said.
+Bolsonaro's injury adds additional uncertainty to a presidential contest that has already seen the most popular candidate -- who is in prison -- barred from standing for office.

-Bolsonaro underwent surgery on Thursday for multiple wounds to his mid-section and was listed in stable condition after the attack in the southeastern city of Juiz de Fora.
+"Patient Jair Messias Bolsonaro recently left... and went to the Albert Einstein hospital," said Eunice Dantas, spokeswoman for the Santa Casa de Juiz de Fora hospital.

-The attack was the latest bizarre twist in a presidential race in which the most popular candidate, former president and leftist hero Luiz Inacio Lula da Silva, is trying to run from prison.
+Bolsonaro underwent surgery on Thursday for multiple wounds to his mid-section after the attack in the southeastern city of Juiz de Fora.

-The Supreme Court disqualified Lula on Thursday.
-First round voting is scheduled for October 7.
+The operation on Bolsonaro went well and he "is in excellent clinical condition," Dantas said.

 Images shared on social media and Brazilian television showed Bolsonaro being carried on the shoulders of a throng of supporters, before a man lunges at his stomach.